 Not only does the comparative negligence rule bind North Dakota judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when he or she is evaluating your case.
 A claims adjuster makes decisions based on what is likely to happen in court, after all.
 But don't let that prevent you from pursuing an auto accident settlement or lawsuit.
 Instead, talk to an attorney about your situation and your best course of action.

-It's a crime to leave the scene of a car accident without taking legally-required steps like this.
+It's a crime to leave the scene of a car accident without taking such legally-required steps.

 As touched on above, North Dakota is one of a dozen or so states that follow a no-fault car insurance scheme.
 That means injured drivers and passengers must typically turn first to their own personal-injury-protection car insurance coverage to get compensation for medical bills, lost income, and other out-of-pocket losses after a crash, regardless of who might have been at fault.
 A claim against the at-fault driver is only possible in certain scenarios.
 Get the details on the North Dakota no-fault car insurance rules.